Caves de Rauzan Visit

 According to its website, the Zalto DENK’ART series glasses are handcrafted.
 It takes eight people to make one glass.
 The glasses are created freehand, except for the bowl, which is blown into a mold.
 Zalto glasses are elegant works of art.
 They are a pleasure to hold and feature a rim that feels almost invisible to the lips, enhancing the overall wine-drinking experience.
 Zalto offers a glass for major wines and the “UNIVERSAL,” a catch-all that works well across all wines.
 For Bordeaux wines, we use the Zalto “BORDEAUX” glass pictured above.

-With a clear vision, Laurent decided to operate outside the Appellation d’Origine Contrôlée (AOC) system and its regulations.
+As Laurent told us, with a clear vision, he decided to operate outside the Appellation d’Origine Contrôlée (AOC) system and its regulations.
 The AOC establishes the rules for all French wines, including those from Bordeaux.
 Instead, he decided to produce “Vin de France” (VdF) wines.
 Also known as “Wine of France.”
 VdF regulations allow winemakers more flexibility compared to AOC rules.

 Port de la Lune Cellars' urban wine cellar